nbarnhouse/nbarnhouse/README.md

 Hi there 👋, I'm Nicole Barnhouse.
-I'm a Software Engineer
+I'm a Software Engineer with a background in managing IT projects.
+My passion is working on applications that make life better, easier, or more organized.

 ## About Me
+With more than 10 years in the IT Industry, I have enjoyed the experience of continuosly learning and contributing meaningfully to every facet of technology in my professional career.
+I bring a unique combination of discepline, organization, and drive with a desire for problem solving and continuous improvement that makes softeware development a natural fit.
+In other words, I've found something I love MORE than finishing my to-do lists.

 ## Technical Skills
 - Languages: Javascript